eexit/joris.me/README.md

 Go to [http://localhost:8080](http://localhost:8080).

+### Production

 Before deploying, you need to build the PDF version of the resume and leave it into the directory with appropriate name (referenced in `index.html`).
+Ensure you have a [nginx-proxy](https://github.com/jwilder/nginx-proxy) running first, then:

+    $ docker-compose up -d prod

 ### Builds the assets